At Smallwood Store, you live a little Everglades history

 Books on the Watson episode are available in a small gift shop, where you also can buy Seminole arts and crafts, postcards, T-shirts and plastic alligators.

 On a day when we visited Smallwood Store several years ago, we were lucky enough to meet Mallory Smallwood McMillin, who grew up at the historic store.
-Her mother opened it as a museum when she was 3 and she remembers taking her naps in a back bedroom where her great-grandfather slept when he stayed at the store when Seminole Indians camped there.
-She graduated from Everglades City High School (in a class of 2013) and returned after college to live here and work at Smallwood Store.
+Her mother opened it as a museum when she was three and she remembers taking her naps in a back bedroom where her great-grandfather slept when he stayed at the store when Seminole Indians camped there.
+She graduated from Everglades City High School (class of 2013) and returned after college to live here and work at Smallwood Store, where she now is a boat captain leading boat tours that leave from Smallwood.

 Smallwood Store was placed on the National Register of Historic Places in 1974 and remained open as a working store until 1982.
 When the doors shut, 90 percent of the original goods remained in the store, according to the family.